Eagle pose is an advanced balance pose that strengthens the hips and quads and stretches the glutes, IT band, TFL, upper back and shoulders.

 Stand with your feet hip-width apart, toes pointing straight ahead.

 Bend your knees, cross your right leg over the left and wrap your right foot behind your left calf.
 Your left knee should point straight ahead.
-Stretch your arms out to the sides, cross your right arm over the left, bend your elbows, wrap your forearms and try to bring your palms together.
+Stretch your arms out to the sides, cross your right arm over the left, bend your elbows, wrap your forearms and try to bring your palms together in Eagle pose.

 Drop your hips and lift your elbows to feel a stretch across your upper back.
 Relax any tension in your neck and shoulders.